Luxury Activities and Tours in Vava’u

 Most who come to Vava’u have “swimming with humpback whales” on their bucket list.
 Tonga is one of the very few countries in the world where swimming with these majestic creatures is legal, although there are strict guidelines followed by whale operators to ensure an ethical experience.
-Getting in the water with these gentle giants is humbling to say the least, best done on one of the four-passenger small-group tours for a more intimate and premium whale swimming experience.
-Compare tours in the 10 Best Whale Swim Tours in Vava’u.
+Getting in the water with these gentle giants is humbling, to say the least, best done on one of the four-passenger small-group tours for a more intimate and premium whale swimming experience.
+Compare such tours in the 10 Best Whale Swim Tours in Vava’u.

 5. Indulge in Island Cuisine

 “Fine dining” is not really a thing in Vava’u (except for those fortunate enough to be staying at The Reef Resort).
 Nevertheless, more upmarket experiences are available at restaurants like the Bellavista Cafe & Restaurant overlooking Neiafu Harbour where Italy meets the South Pacific.
 Tongan Beach Resort sets a more upmarket tone with its ambient lighting and gorgeous table decor at its beachfront location.
 Otherwise, The Harbourview is much closer to town and couples quality cuisine with gorgeous views.
 For more recommendations, see our full list of the 15 Best Cafes & Restaurants in Vava’u.

 Location: All over Vava’u!
 See the link above for locations, or check out The Food Guide to Vava’u for more information about dining at the outer island resorts.